bed in the corner

 Before she departed in the ozone destroyer she pantomimed putting the key in a box outside the door and the international fingers-to-mouth, eat sign.
 It turned out the shop was an easy five minutes away, bonus.
 I purchased some bread, cheese, fruit and a bottle of cheap red wine.

-That night, after a cold shower, I found some old cardboard boxes and some hessian sacks.
+That night, I arranged some old cardboard boxes and hessian sacks.
 I made up my bed in the corner of the “front room” and methodically consumed the wine while listening to the rain batter off the roof and windows.

 I often wonder, if I had been told what the next few days had in store for me would I have continued?
 Or would I have listened to my voices, taken a bus to Barcelona, sat in the sun on the beach and got drunk?
 I suspect the latter.